 Our MA in Multiplatform and Mobile Journalism is a cutting edge course designed to give you the online and multiplatform skills needed to work within a growing number of jobs in the media and beyond.

 Studying under internationally renowned course leaders in a city with a vibrant cultural sector you’ll learn exciting new skills in interactivity and data journalism, social media storytelling, online and broadcast journalism, multimedia production and content strategy

 Like journalism itself, this practical course is fast and dynamic, and you’ll be expected to work in a range of newsroom contexts within weeks of starting your course.

 Under the guidance of award-winning journalists who have worked with organisations ranging from the BBC and The Bureau of Investigative Journalism to commercial radio and magazines, you’ll develop a keen eye for a story.
 You’ll also develop advanced newsgathering and data journalism techniques that help you establish the facts, experience how to work within a range of newsroom contexts and tell those stories across a range of online and social media platforms.

-You’ll have access to some of the industry’s most respected journalists who are working in the field now, learn about the legal, commercial and ethical contexts surrounding the future of journalism.
+You’ll have access to respected journalists who are working in the field now, learn about the legal, commercial and ethical contexts surrounding the future of journalism.
 During your study you’ll have the opportunity to work in a live newsroom context as you make a name for yourself in your chosen sector.